LuizScolari/LuizScolari/README.md

 - **Computer Science student** at [UFSC](https://cco.ufsc.br/sobre-o-curso/)
   **Interests:** Cryptography, algorithms, mathematics, combinatorics, and graph theory
-  Fourth semester of my undergraduate program
+  Currently in the fourth semester of the undergraduate program

-- **Research Focus:** Academic research on combinatorial mathematics applications in cryptography
+- **Research Focus:** Academic research in the field of combinatorial mathematics applied to cryptography

-- **Study Focus:** Exploring asymmetric digital signature schemes and cryptographic protocols
+- **Study Focus:** Asymmetric digital signature schemes and cryptographic protocols

-- **Tech Stack:** Primarily working with Java and C++ for academic and research projects
+- **Tech Stack:** Mainly Java and C++ for academic and research purposes

+- **Experience:**
+  - Experience in multiple programming languages, including Java, C++, Go, and Python
+  - Worked on full-stack web projects using HTML, CSS, and JavaScript
+  - Worked as a tester for mobile applications developed by the Brazilian government; I also have experience with Flutter.

 </td>
 <td>